manikyabard/steering-evals/README.md

 The codebase consists of three main scripts:

-1. `generate_responses_gsm8k.py`: Generates and saves model responses from GSM8K, both with and without the "thinking" mode.
+1. `generate_responses_gsm8k.py`: Generates and saves model responses from GSM8K with thinking enabled using SGLang for faster inference and parallelization.
 2. `extract_reasoning_length_direction.py`: Uses the paired responses to extract the reasoning length direction vectors.
 3. `steer_reasoning_length.py`: Applies the extracted directions during generation to control reasoning length.